Roliveira12/EncurtadorDeLinks/README.md

     }
     ```

-    If this is a valid url will return the output with 201(Created)
+    If this is a valid URL will return the output with 201(Created)

-    Since they are created will send a event to RabbitMQ
+    Since they are created will send an event to RabbitMQ
-    In fact they will send on Exchange: `shorted.url` the event `on.shorted.url.created`
+    In fact, they will send on Exchange: `shorted.url` the event `on.shorted.url.created`

     ```json
     {